alwyn-t/Retro-Graphics-and-Games-on-De1-SoC-FPGA/README.md

 ### Nov 9th
 Due to other commitments, I was not able to go to the drop-in lab
 - Completed more documentation on the [[ECE241 Project PS2 Input]].
 I may add more information in the future, but I believe it's a good baseline and may be useful for other people in the future to read through and learn quickly how the PS2 keyboard inputs work.
+### Nov 10th
+Went to the drop-in lab from 3pm to 6:30pm
+- Implemented extension the PS2 input module by adding additional output registers to have a history of the keyboard inputs.
+I chose to have 3 output registers in total to be able to handle detecting the full break codes of the arrow keys.
+- Additionally, I added the parity bit check.
+Using modulus 2, I can compare it to the parity bit exactly when it is sent, if it does match the parity, I raise a flag so the next cycle (during the stop bit), I will not save the value.
+The goal of this was to avoid having false inputs (which I noticed when pressing a certain order of keys).
+- I began another version of the VGA output (specifically the SVGA standard) to be able to produce higher quality output of 800 x 600 at 60hz.
+I plan to write up a full documentation on the process.
+- Created a template for a shader module, which will take in basic 1 bit RGB values or 4 bit RGB values and return an adjusted 8 bit RGB values to create a more visually pleasing output.
+- Created the pong game, currently runs on a 1hz clock for simplicity with many adjustable settings (speed of the ball, speed of the paddles, size of all objects).
+As of right now, the ball bounces off of all walls and the score of any player increases when hitting the paddle.
+I will change it when hitting the side walls, the ball is reset and the score is changed.